 For most of its history Oakwood has been cared for by an association of volunteers.

 In 1912 the cemetery association raised funds to build Oakwood’s chapel.

 In the early 1950s Oakwood had a population explosion when Carswell Air Force Base’s main runway was extended, taking in White Settlement’s cemetery.
 The remains of more than three hundred people were moved to Oakwood.
 Again according to local lore, under the runway extension today lies a sole holdout: the remains of a man who, before he died, had left orders that, in the words of the old hymn, “I shall not be moved.”

-With an estimated population of twenty-eight thousand souls now (in 2015 only eleven cities in Tarrant County had a greater population), Oakwood, the cemetery that began with John Peter Smith’s twenty acres across the river, is truly a city of the dead.
+With an estimated population of twenty-eight thousand souls now, Oakwood would rank fifteenth in population among Tarrant County cities.
+Oakwood, the cemetery that began with John Peter Smith’s twenty acres across the river, is truly a city of the dead.